-FCWS offers career and intensive level services to Adult and Dislocated Worker customers, and includes:

-Career services include, but are not limited to;
+FCWS offers career and intensive level services to Adult and Dislocated Worker customers, and includes: Career services include, but are not limited to;

-- Career resource center, access to labor market information, staff facilitated workshops, job search, and training provider information. - Orientation, intake, eligibility determination, skill assessment, job search and placement assistance, labor market information, and job referrals.
+- Career resource center, access to labor market information, job search information and assistance, and training provider information. - Orientation, intake, eligibility determination, skill assessment, job search and referral to employers.